 FACT: We produce our bags and wallets in small batches but we often use the same pieces on more than one design.
 For example, the locking tab on the Scout Satchel is the exact same piece as used on the Rogue Duffel and the D-Ring anchor on all bags (except the Tommy) is the same piece.
 Using the same pieces on as many designs as possible saves waste, protects quality, reduces costs and shores up product longevity.

 My choice of hardware is solid brass.
 Brass is an alloy with an ancient history that reached popularity in the 18th century.
 It has declined since then and is often substituted in cheaper products for inferior, plastic plated die cast metals.
-This cheaper hardware generally turn a dirty black colour after 12 months and the low quality alloy is easily broken.
+This cheaper hardware generally turns a dirty black colour after 12 months and the low quality alloy is easily broken.

 I choose to use solid brass because it’s tougher and ages with absolute class.
 You can keep it shiny if you want or you can let it patina and age along with other parts of the bag.